Erythrocyte sedimentation rate: History

 The test was invented in 1897 by the Polish pathologist Edmund Biernacki.
 In some parts of the world the test continues to be referred to as Biernacki's Reaction (odczyn Biernackiego, OB).
-In 1918, Dr Robert Fåhræus noted that ESR differed only during pregnancy.
+In 1918, Dr. Robert Fåhræus noted that ESR differed only during pregnancy.
 Therefore, he suggested that ESR could be used as an indicator of pregnancy.
-In 1921, Dr Alf Vilhelm Albertsson Westergren used ESR to measure the disease outcome of tuberculosis.
-He defined the measurement standards of ESR which is still being used today.
+In 1921, Dr. Alf Vilhelm Albertsson Westergren used ESR to measure the disease outcome of tuberculosis.
+He defined the measurement standards of ESR, which are still being used today.
 Robert Fåhræus and Alf Vilhelm Albertsson Westergren are eponymously remembered for the 'Fahraeus-Westergren test' (abbreviated as FW test; in the UK, usually termed Westergren test), which uses sodium citrate-anti-coagulated specimens.

 Research

 According to a study released in 2015, a stop gain mutation in HBB gene (p.
 Gln40stop) was shown to be associated with ESR values in Sardinian population.
 The red blood cell count, whose values are inversely related to ESR, is affected in carriers of this SNP.
 This mutation is almost exclusive of the inhabitants of Sardinia and is a common cause of beta thalassemia.

 According to a 2010 study, there is a reverse correlation between ESR and general intelligence (IQ) in Swedish males aged 18–20.